 - 4 teaspoons best quality balsamic vinegar, or to taste

-- Heat oil over medium heat.
+- Heat oil in a large skillet over medium heat.
 Add onion and sauté until starting to soften and are browned, 3 to 5 minutes.
 Add kale, cranberries, water and salt, cover and cook, removing lid to stir often until the kale is wilted and tender, 3 to 6 minutes longer.
 Drizzle with balsamic vinegar.

 - Sugar: 9 g

 - Saturated Fat: 0 g

 - Fiber: 2 g

 Here is one of the original images I shared with this post.